// COMP_BY_CITY

 New York City

 New York City remains the single largest market for Chief of Staff roles in the United States.
-Glassdoor reports an average total comp of $318K for CoS-to-CEO roles — 46% above the national average.
-PayScale shows a $142K average base from 1,825 profiles.
+Based on Resonance Search placement data, NYC is a very high premium market, with OTE ranges that closely trail San Francisco across all levels.
 The concentration of financial services firms, media conglomerates, and late-stage tech companies creates sustained demand for experienced operators who can serve as a CEO's right hand, with total compensation packages that often include meaningful annual bonuses tied to company performance.

 Cost of living in New York is among the highest in the country.
 Housing, transportation, and everyday expenses all contribute to a significantly elevated baseline, which employers generally account for through location adjustments.
 Candidates should factor in state and city income taxes, which together can reduce take-home pay by several percentage points compared to states without income tax.